alis0nc/pedbridge-project/_posts/2020-06-02-southfield-fwy.md

   description="A planter behind the sign." %}
 {% include imgur.html
   hash="A8EWf1K"
   description="View westbound down the bridge, toward the Bagley Shared Street.
-Taken by Nix with his drone." %}
+(Taken by Nix with his drone)" %}
 {% include imgur.html
   hash="N3bg63b"
   description="View eastbound down the bridge, toward FREC and Plaza del Norte.
 There were a couple skateboarders on the bridge.
-Taken by Nix with his drone." %}
+(Taken by Nix with his drone)" %}
 {% include imgur.html
   hash="piKxAlL"
   description="View eastbound from the west end of the bridge.
-Taken by Nix with his drone." %}
+(Taken by Nix with his drone)" %}
 {% include gallery_end.html %}

 Mentioned in captions: